microsoft/argos/README.md

 - Argos was not designed or evaluated for all possible downstream purposes.
 Developers should consider its inherent limitations as they select use cases, and evaluate and mitigate for accuracy, safety, and fairness concerns specific to each intended downstream use.
 - Argos should not be used in highly regulated domains where inaccurate outputs could suggest actions that lead to injury or negatively impact an individual's legal, financial, or life opportunities.
-We do not recommend using Argos in the context of high-risk decision making (e.g.， in law enforcement, legal, finance, or healthcare).
+We do not recommend using Argos in the context of high-risk decision making (e.g., in law enforcement, legal, finance, or healthcare).

 Setup and Installation